ihsanalapsi/whatsapp-number-extractor/README.md

   - The script stores the extracted numbers in a database.
 There is no limit on the number of phone numbers you can extract.
 - **What is the "Reset" button?**
   - The phone numbers are stored in a cache in your browser.
 The "Reset" button clears this cache.
-- **What is the "Info" button?**
-  - The "Info" button displays information about the developer (Ihsan Alapsi).
 - **Is it free?**
   - Yes, this tool is free to use.

-## About the Developer

-This tool was developed by **Ihsan Alapsi**.
-You can find more information about the developer by clicking the "Info" button in the tool.

 - **GitHub**: [https://github.com/ihsanalapsi](https://github.com/ihsanalapsi)
 - **LinkedIn**: [https://www.linkedin.com/in/ihsan-alapsi/](https://www.linkedin.com/in/ihsan-alapsi/)
 - **Instagram**: [https://www.instagram.com/ihsan.alapsi/](https://www.instagram.com/ihsan.alapsi/)

-© 2025 WhatsApp Number Extractor by Ihsan Alapsi
+© 2025 WhatsApp Number Extractor (Edited) by Ihsan Alapsi